 The High School believes that the school should help students learn to respect property and develop feelings of pride in community institutions.
-The school issues books needed for particular courses of study, a locker for books, extra articles of clothing (sports), a locker for physical education clothing, etc.
+The school issues books needed for particular courses of study, a locker for books, extra articles of clothing (sports and JROTC uniforms), a locker for physical education clothing, etc.